 • Practicum

-Students have up to two years to complete the Program.
-Full time and flex time options are available, but the Program does not have a part-time option.
+Students have up to two years to complete the degree.
+Students enroled are full-time; the program does not have a flex-time or part-time option.

 Graduates continue on to doctoral programs or law school, they work in the public and non-profit sectors, they stay in current positions but with significant professional development, they deepen their engagement with communities and issues that matter to them.